konradrydzak/Predicting-facial-features-web-app/readme.md

 ## Skills used

-- knowledge  about deep learning for computer vision (with Tensorflow and Keras) - *outside this repo, for master thesis purposes*
+- knowledge about deep learning in computer vision (with Tensorflow and Keras) - *outside this repo, for master thesis purposes*
 - using the streamlit framework for creating a shareable web app
 - provided an example use case based on a [thispersondoesnotexist.com](https://thispersondoesnotexist.com/) image